Proven Yields and Insurance Units for Crop Insurance

 The APH also has a floor equal to 70 percent of the T yield for growers with only a one-year record.
 Growers with two to four years of yield records have a floor equal to 75 percent of the T yield, while growers with five or more yield records have an 80 percent of T yield floor.
 This prevents a year in which a producer has a severe crop failure from having a disproportionately large influence on the APH yield, especially when only a few years of yield records are available.

 Producers also can request that a low yield for a particular year be replaced with a yield equal to 60 percent of the county T yield.
+Operators who qualify as beginning farmers can replace a low yield with 80 percent of the county T yield.
 In effect, this becomes the minimum reported yield.
 This adjustment can be requested for any past year used to calculate the APH yield.

 Although the APH yield is usually just a simple average of the production history for each insurance unit, a grower who enters farming, adds new land, plants a new crop, or has a crop failure can cause one or more of the special provisions to be implemented.
 Therefore, it is a good idea to establish the APH for each insurance unit with a licensed crop insurance agent long before the sign-up date.
 Even for the catastrophic level of coverage, an APH value for each farm unit is needed.

-Producers can designate a basic unit for all tracts of land they own and/or cash rent within a county.
+Producers can designate a basic unit for all tracts of land they own or cash rent within a county.
 They also receive one basic unit for all of the land they share rent with a different landlord.
-For example, if a crop is planted on land rented under a crop share lease with Mr. Smith, a crop share lease with Mrs. Jones, and a cash rent lease with Black, Inc., and the remaining crop land is owned, the acreage would qualify as three basic units (see example).
+For example, if a crop is planted on land rented under a crop share lease with Mr. Smith (Farms B & E), a cash rent lease with Mrs. Jones (Farms C & D), and a crop share lease with Black, Inc. (Farm G), and the remaining crop land is owned (Farms A & F), the acreage would qualify as three basic units (Example 2).
 There would be one basic unit with each crop share owner, and one basic unit for the cash rented and owned land combined.
 Each crop share landowner can also insure his/her own interest in the crop as a separate unit.

 Each different crop also creates a separate unit, and tracts of land in different counties must be insured as separate units.
 Each crop can have a different type of policy and level of coverage, and could receive an indemnity payment independent of the other units.
 Separate production records must be kept for each basic unit.
 Insuring all acres as basic units entitles producers to a 10 percent discount on their premiums.

 If the four farms discussed above were all owned or rented under a cash lease, they would qualify for only one basic unit for each crop.
 However, if the four farms were located in four different township sections, the operator could elect to insure them as four separate optional units.
-Separate actual production history (APH) records must be reported for each optional unit and the operator would not receive the 10 percent premium discount.
+Separate APH records must be reported for each optional unit and the operator would not receive the 10 percent premium discount.

 Optional units may also be designated when a crop is being grown under distinctly different farming practices.
 For example, a grower with both irrigated and dryland acres of the same crop may qualify for optional units.
 There must be an obvious break between the irrigated and dry land acres, however.
 Other special farming practices may qualify acres to be insured as separate units.